This article was originally published on the Atlassian Community.

 }

-Now we’ll consider the use case in the other direction, from Jira on-premise to Jira cloud.
+Now let’s look at the other direction: from Jira on-premise to Jira Cloud.

-The logic remains the same; only the format of what we search for changes.
+The logic is the same.
+Only the mention format we search for changes.

 replica.comments = issue.comments.collect {